codykirkpatrick/wilson/README.md

 ## More detailed explanation

-I need to add his more complete explanation here, but for now, David described it as: "for each game a team plays it gets a Game Performance Rating.
+David describes it as: "for each game a team plays it gets a Game Performance Rating.
 This is equal to the opponent's rating plus 100 if the team won or minus 100 if the team lost.
 The team's Performance Rating is the average of its Game Performance Ratings."
-You can recalculate any time that another game has been played (whether it's the next day, or the next week).
+You can recalculate any time that another game has been played, whether it's the next day, or the next week.

+(I need to add his more complete explanation here, but for now, that will have to do.)

 ## Input files needed